NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

     - ...

-.. _attribute-spec:

 ``\_required``
 ^^^^^^^^^^^^^^

 .. attention::

-   TODO: The ``\_required`` key has been removed in version 1.2.x and later.
-An improved version will be added again in later version of the specification language.
+   The ``\_required`` key has been removed in version 2.0.
+An improved version may be added again in later version of the specification language.

 .. _sec-attributes-spec: